Total run time: 3 hours, 15 minutes

 - list three principles underlying intervention decisions for infants showing difficulties in coordination of sequencing sucking, swallowing, and breathing

 - establish functional outcomes (short and long term) related to goals for oral feeding

 - analyze case studies through clinical observation leading to appropriate intervention strategies

-In addition to the DVD and Manual, you'll also get online access to all the course content, including the full video, references, worksheets, and eManual, so you can access it from anywhere!
+This course includes online access to all the course content, including the full video, references, worksheets, and eManual, so you can access it from anywhere!

 View a Short Clip